 Learning and Teaching Methods

-- Davidson, Turbulence, and Introduction for Scientists and Engineers, Oxford Univ.
-Press 2004
+- P.A.
+Davidson: Turbulence: An Introduction for Scientists and Engineers, Oxford University Press, (2004)

 Description of exams and course work